z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 and the reader will need to accept that not everything will be explained as we go.

+SP1 is a lot more than just a sprite library.
+It handles backgrounds and text, supports with clipping rectangles and animations, and has a sophisticated screen updating algorithm.
+But since it's identified by many as a sprite library, and sprites are probably the primary reason many people are reading this getting started guide, it's a simple sprite that we're going to begin with.

 ## Program 1 - SP1 Circle Sprite

 We're going to start with a program which sets up the SP1